geosoft1/filesync/README.md

 Note that smaller sync time value will not override a sync in progress.

-**Known issue** Big number of files (tens of thousands) can overload the processor by numbering.
+**Known issue:** Big number of files (tens of thousands) can overload the processor by numbering.
 So, keep the number of files in a reasonable quantity.